aramhamidi/CarND-LaneLines-P1/README.md

 am not sure why in only the very first frame of my white and yello video, at the very begining one the lines is a bit off.

+All the code is available in p1 Notebook file.